I Sent Every Girl I've Ever Slept with a Survey to Find Out How Good I Am in Bed

 I Sent Everyone I’ve Ever Had Sex with a Survey to Find Out How Good I Am in Bed

-I Tried to Scam Free Shit Out of Danish Guys on Tinder
+I Used Tinder to Blag as Much Free Shit as I Could Out of Strangers

 How To Pick Up Girls (A Guide by Girls for Boys)